Wet vs. Dry Dog Food: Which Is Right for Your Pet?

 - Satiety: The higher moisture content in canned food often helps a dog feel full.
 This may be useful in a weight management program for those dogs who appear to have an endless appetite.

 Dry dog food is packed with nutrients, and well known for being:

 - Convenient: Measured portions of dry food can be left out all day for a dog to eat at their own pace without worry of it spoiling.

 - Economical: Dry dog food can be less expensive to buy in bulk and store than wet dog food.

 - An aid in cleaning teeth: Some dog foods are formulated to reduce plaque, stain, and tartar buildup as the kibble is designed to scrape away these buildups on your dog's teeth.

 - Enriching environment: Dry foods are often easier to use in food puzzle toys which can be beneficial in entertaining your dog while you are at work, and controlling food intake for those "eager eaters".
-Since your dog is not hunting for his supper, the mental stimulation of getting his food from puzzle toys can improve his quality of life.
+Since your dog is not hunting for supper, the mental stimulation of getting food from puzzle toys can improve their quality of life.